Skip to main content

 • Syntax:

-• Swift variable declarations use var (mutable) or let (constant), and do not require the public keyword to be accessible within the same module (default is internal).
+• Swift variable declarations use var (mutable) or let (constant), and do not require the public keyword to be accessible within the module (default is internal).

 • Swift property declarations perform type inference directly from the initial value, making the syntax more concise than C#.